 In a previous article, I wrote about how long you should expect to wait for a board appointment.
-I rather glibly stated that it was a simple equation – the harder you work the luckier you will get.
-Whilst true, it is also true to say that hard work alone isn’t everything.
-You must also be clear about what sort of organisation you want to be appointed to the board of.
+Hard work alone isn’t enough.
+You must be clear about what sort of organisation you want to be appointed to the board of and can be appointed to.
+This is a fundamental question you must ask yourself and be able to answer.
+Not being able to answer it will have a devastating effect on your board search.
+I can not emphasise this enough.

 What sort of board appointment?

 Most people respond to this question in a fairly generic fashion.
-They speak about wanting to join the board of a quality organisation, one with a good board, an ethical board, the board of an organisation that operates in an industry that they are interested in or perhaps a board that will value their skills.
-Whilst these are not ‘wrong’ answers, they miss the point.
-A board appointment is far less about you and what you want; rather you need and instead it is about what the organisation wants and need.
+They speak about wanting to join the board of a quality organisation, one with a good board, an ethical board, the board of an organisation that operates in an industry that they are interested in or perhaps a board that will value their skills and is growing.
+Whilst these are not ‘wrong’ answers, they cover any number of businesses and I am left questioning what you really want.

 Well, let’s think back to my recent counselling client who was determined to get appointed to a major supermarket board.
 A number of adverse effects occurred due to the misalignment between his aspirations and the realities of where he would be appointed.
 The major issue here was not so much his unrealistic aspirations; rather it was his personal desires to be a board member (status, entitlement and self-interest) rather than being passionate about wanting to serve or using his experience on behalf of an organisation he could contribute to.
 This approach, unfortunately, had three significantly negative impacts: